 St. Joseph’s Health Centre Guelph (SJHCG) is committed to the principles of the directive – accountability, transparency, value for money, quality service delivery, and process standardization.
 We have adopted the Supply Chain Code of Ethics comprised of the three principles – personal integrity and professionalism, accountability and transparency, and compliance and continuous improvement.

-View SJHCG’s Broader Public Sector Procurement Directive Policy
+View SJHCG’s Competitive Procurement Policy